chiconasa3000/notifyme_jsew/notedly_web/README.md

 This is some view of progress in the UI web
 ![web_ui](imgs/notedly_web_ui.png)

-In order to run Notedly api you need to execute "parcel/index.html" command (inside of web directory)
+In order to run Notedly api you need to execute "parcel src/index.html" command (inside of web directory)